-1 conviction shall be imprisoned in the county jail for not more than 6 months, fined an amount of not more than 2 \$500, or both.
-A person convicted of a first violation of this section is presumed to be entitled to a deferred 3 imposition of sentence of imprisonment."
-4 5 Section 80.
-Section 45-10-107, MCA, is amended to read: 6 "45-10-107.
-Exemptions.
-The provisions of this part do not apply to: 7 (1) practitioners, as defined in 50-32-101, and agents under their supervision acting in the course of a 8 professional practice; 9 (2) persons acting in compliance with Title 50, chapter 46; 10 (3)(2) persons acting in compliance with Title 16, chapter 12; or 11 (4)(3) persons acting as employees or volunteers of an organization, including a nonprofit community- 12 based organization, local health department, or tribal health department, that provides needle and syringe 13 exchange services to prevent and reduce the transmission of communicable diseases."
-14 15 Section 81.
-Section 46-18-202, MCA, is amended to read: 16 "46-18-202.
+- 2 (2) persons acting in compliance with Title 50, chapter 46; - 3 (3)(2) persons acting in compliance with Title 16, chapter 12; or - 4 (4)(3) persons acting as employees or volunteers of an organization, including a nonprofit community-5 based organization, local health department, or tribal health department, that provides needle and syringe

+6 exchange services to prevent and reduce the transmission of communicable diseases."

+- Section 79.
+Section 46-18-202, MCA, is amended to read: - "46-18-202.
 Additional restrictions on sentence.
-(1) The sentencing judge may also impose any of 17 the following restrictions or conditions on the sentence provided for in 46-18-201 that the judge considers 18 necessary to obtain the objectives of rehabilitation and the protection of the victim and society: 19 (a) prohibition of the offender's holding public office; 20 (b) prohibition of the offender's owning or carrying a dangerous weapon; 21 (c) restrictions on the offender's freedom of association; 22 (d) restrictions on the offender's freedom of movement; 23 (e) a requirement that the defendant provide a biological sample for DNA testing for purposes of Title 24 44, chapter 6, part 1, if an agreement to do so is part of the plea bargain; 25 (f) a requirement that the offender surrender any registry identification card issued under [section 16] 26 or license issued under 50-46-303 16-12-203 ; 27 (g) any other limitation reasonably related to the objectives of rehabilitation and the protection of the 28 victim and society.

-(2) Whenever the sentencing judge imposes a sentence of imprisonment in a state prison for a terr exceeding 1 year, the sentencing judge may also impose the restriction that the offender is ineligible for parc and participation in the supervised release program while serving that term.
-If the restriction is to be imposed the sentencing judge shall state the reasons for it in writing.
-If the sentencing judge finds that the restriction i necessary for the protection of society, the judge shall impose the restriction as part of the sentence and the judgment must contain a statement of the reasons for the restriction.
+(1) The sentencing judge may also impose any of the following restrictions or conditions on the sentence provided for in 46-18-201 that the judge considers necessary to obtain the objectives of rehabilitation and the protection of the victim and society: - (a) prohibition of the offender's holding public office; - (b) prohibition of the offender's owning or carrying a dangerous weapon; - 14 (c) restrictions on the offender's freedom of association; - 15 (d) restrictions on the offender's freedom of movement: - 16 (e) a requirement that the defendant provide a biological sample for DNA testing for purposes of Title 17 44, chapter 6, part 1, if an agreement to do so is part of the plea bargain; - (f) a requirement that the offender surrender any registry identification card issued under [section 16] or license issued under 50-46-303 16-12-203; - (g) any other limitation reasonably related to the objectives of rehabilitation and the protection of the victim and society. - (2) Whenever the sentencing judge imposes a sentence of imprisonment in a state prison for a term exceeding 1 year, the sentencing judge may also impose the restriction that the offender is ineligible for parole and participation in the supervised release program while serving that term.
+If the restriction is to be imposed, the sentencing judge shall state the reasons for it in writing.
+If the sentencing judge finds that the restriction is necessary for the protection of society, the judge shall impose the restriction as part of the sentence and the judgment must contain a statement of the reasons for the restriction. - (3) If a sentencing judge requires an offender to surrender a registry identification card issued under

-(3) If a sentencing judge requires an offender to surrender a registry identification card issued under [section 16] or license issued under 50-46-303 16-12-203, the court shall return the card or license to the department of public health and human services-revenue and provide the department with information on the offender's sentence.
-The department shall revoke the card for the duration of the sentence and shall return the card if the offender successfully completes the terms of the sentence before the expiration date listed on the card."
+1 [section 16] or license issued under 50-46-303 16-12-203, the court shall return the card or license to the

+- 2 department of public health and human services revenue and provide the department with information on the - 3 offender's sentence.
+The department shall revoke the card for the duration of the sentence and shall return the - 4 card if the offender successfully completes the terms of the sentence before the expiration date listed on the - 5 card."